VeraGoerisch/ZoomParticipantList/README.md

 ## Demo

-View a simple demo of this app [here](https://zoom-participant-list.herokuapp.com/)
+View a simple demo of this app [here](https://zoom-participant-list.herokuapp.com/) (demo user doesn't have access to Zoom API and returns fake participants).

 **Username:** demo_user